 Being the biggest and most renowned park in Northern India, Ranthambore National Park is the former hunting ground of the Maharajas of Jaipur and has seen a lot of bloodshed of animals in the past.
 Today, the park has become one of the prime examples of Project Tiger's conservation efforts in Rajasthan.
-It is also one of the best places for tiger sighting, because the tigers in this park are not scared of people, and you may have a higher chance to see them during a safari tour.
+It is also one of the best places for tiger sightings because the tigers in this park are not scared of people, and you may have a higher chance of seeing them during a safari tour.

 2. Corbett National Park

 Size: 520 sq km

 Time to visit: 15th November to 15th June

 Although Corbett National Park, the oldest national park in India, lies far away from Delhi, many people still venture to this undeveloped land, for its rich bio-diversity, splendid landscape, diverse wildlife, and, more importantly, the Royal Bengal tiger in the park.
 Of course, this park is not all about tigers.
 This is home to over 650 species of residents and migratory birds.
 So, if you love bird-watching, then Corbett is a paradise for you.

 Travel tips: Indulge yourself in the adventure when visiting the breathtaking parts of Corbett National Park, but don't forget to keep your cameras ready as you have to capture the daring wildlife around you.
 Trust me, exploring to Corbett National Park will leave a deep impression on you.

 Location: 170 km from Jabalpur Airport, 285 km from Nagpur